 Early Notables of the Garmany family (pre 1700)

-More information is included under the topic Early Garmany Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Garmany Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Garmany family to Ireland